Javadyakuza/Octus-Integration-Guide/docs/EVM-to-EVER.md

 }
 ```

-the previous deposit functions emit AlienTransfer or NativeTransfer events, following parameters can be fetched and prepared from event data and its root tx. see [Deploy Events](../EVER-TO-EVM/scripts/deployEvents/).
+The previous deposit functions emit `AlienTransfer` or `NativeTransfer` events. following parameters can be fetched and prepared from event data and its root tx. see [Deploy Events](../EVER-TO-EVM/scripts/deployEvents/).

 | param            | description           |
 | ---------------- | --------------------- |